gautamtata/blog/content/posts/2019-05-22-intro-to-cnns-1.md

 ---
-title: "How To Get a Job in Tech Part 3: Getting the Interview"
+title: "How To Get a Job in Tech Part: Getting the Interview"
 date: "2019-05-22T12:00:00.000Z"
 dateModified: "2019-08-08T12:00:00.000Z"
 template: "post"